Objectives of the service

 - A map reporting the selected vegetational indexes.

 - A notification service that alerts the user when potentially dangerous conditions occur.

 - The possibility to display, filter and download past data for further analysis.

 - Automation and remote control of the irrigation system.

-EO data are retrieved and analysed by GEO-K and sent through a set of dedicated APIs to the in-cloud EOLO engine, where they are analysed together with sensor data gathered from Farm Technologies’ Wireless Sensors Network (WSN) and weather forecast data.
-By leveraging machine learning algorithms, the EOLO engine provides the irrigation advice to the users, which is then updated daily.
+EO data are retrieved and analysed by GEO-K and sent through a set of dedicated APIs to in-cloud EOLO engine, where are analysed together with sensors data gathered from Farm Technologies’ Wireless Sensors Network (WSN) and weather forecast data.
+The EOLO engine by leveraging machine learning algorithms provides the irrigation advice to the users, which is then updated daily.
 The irrigation advice is sent through Bluetentacles engine that elaborates the irrigation calendar and loads it in to the controller of the hydro valve.
 The irrigation calendar, when successfully loaded, is returned to the EOLO back end and made available for user visualization.
 The EOLO engine also generates a map for the selected vegetational indexes and alerts the users through the web app when some configured conditions are met.